 code.
 To learn more, see Deploy a Sharded Cluster.

-You can configure Online Archive to move infrequently accessed data from your Atlas cluster to a MongoDB-managed read-only Data Lake instead of sharding your collection or upgrading your cluster tier.
-To learn more about Online Archive, see Archive Data.
+You can configure Online Archive to move infrequently accessed data from your Atlas cluster to a MongoDB-managed read-only federated database instance instead of sharding your collection or upgrading your cluster tier.
+To learn more about Online Archive, see Manage Online Archives.

 After selecting a shard key via the Atlas UI, Atlas attempts to shard the target collection.
 During this period, ensure that no user manually shards the collection.
 If Atlas detects that the target collection was sharded with a different key than the one selected via the Atlas UI, Atlas stops the procedure and displays a warning for that collection in the Atlas UI.
 You can click Unmanage Collection to clear the warning.
 This action removes the collection from Atlas management while leaving the underlying collection and the manually chosen shard key intact.

 Starting in MongoDB 4.2, you can update a document's shard key value